brhn-4/RasPi-Modules/Module 3/Readme.md

 ## Software Configuration

 We’ll need to enable the I2C interface before we can begin interacting with our display.
-Once you have the LCD fully connected, the Pi powered on, and you are logged in follow these steps to enable the I2C interface:
+We also need to install Smbus and i2c-tools for our project which we will do during this phase.
+Once you have the LCD fully connected, the Pi powered on, and you are logged in follow these steps to enable the I2C interface and install the proper packages:

 ```
 1. Type 'sudo raspi-config', This should open up a configuration menu.